-Few sophisticated leaders, and most propagandists took pains to differentiate between Jews and Zionists.
-We are not anti-Jewish, we are anti-Zionists it was repeated.
-"We are Semites and Jews are our cousins..." they stated.
-They sounded so unreal and phony saying, "some of our best friends are Jews..."
+A few sophisticated leaders and most propagandists took pains to differentiate between Jews and Zionists.
+We are not anti-Jewish, we are anti-Zionists, it was repeated.
+"We are Semites and Jews are our cousins...," they stated.
+They sounded so unreal and phony saying: "some of our best friends are Jews...."

 We are against the state of Israel, it was claimed.
-But the distinction was lost on the suffering "refugees" who were told by the Israelis that all Jews were Zionists anyway.
-Jewish pressure in the United States, Jewish money and Jewish immigrants were making their enemy as entrenched as ever, and their hopes of an honorable return as dim as ever.
-No wonder, bitterness prevailed and fear dominated.
-Reading of the "Protocols of the Elders of Zion" became fashionable, anti-Semitic literature developed by European racists in a completely different context - i.e. where the Jews were the victims - became quite popular.
+But the distinction was lost on the suffering "refugees," who were told by the Israelis that all Jews were Zionists anyway.
+Jewish pressure in the United States, Jewish money and Jewish immigrants were making their enemy as entrenched as ever; and their hopes of an honorable return as dim as ever.
+No wonder bitterness prevailed and fear dominated.

+Reading of the "Protocols of the Elders of Zion" [probably the most infamous piece of anti-Semitic literature ever written became fashionable, anti-Semitic literature developed by European racists in a completely different context - i.e. where the Jews were the victims - became quite popular.
 This wave of bitterness, hate and utter confusion spread to other Arabs.
-It helped Zionist pressure and propaganda designed to secure the departure of thousands of Arab Jews from their homes to join the ranks of the occupying enemy.
-Thousands of these Jews would have stayed in their homes under different circumstances, and would have continued to live as they had for hundreds of years in peace and harmony with their neighbors.
+It helped Zionist pressure and propoganda designed to secure the departure of thousands of Arab Jews from their homes to join the ranks of the occupying enemy.
+Thousands of these Jews would have stayed in their homes under different circumstances, and would have continued to live as they have had for hundreds of years in peace and harmony with their neighbors.